asoussan/Roomba_ROS_Library/README.md

 2. This website (https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) provides information about how to connect raspberry to WiFi.
 3. Ubuntu should be installed into the raspberry pi.
 Installation instructiions and pertinent information can be found here: https://wiki.ubuntu.com/ARM/RaspberryPi
 4. The instructions for installing ROS can be found here:http://wiki.ros.org/Installation/UbuntuARM make sure ROS Kinetic is installed.
 5. A library to control iRobot Create 2 is required.
-This instructio to install this library is here: https://pypi.python.org/pypi/pycreate2/0.7.3
+This instructions to install this library is here: https://pypi.python.org/pypi/pycreate2/0.7.3

 ### Using ROS
 1. Create workspace by using command lines: